vysogot/petrolex/README.md

 ### Petrol Station Simulator

-Each car, station with dispenser, and queue consumer work in their own threads.
+Each car, station with pump, and queue consumer work in their own threads.
 There is a timer that syncs them.

-The purpose of simulation is to find an optimal station/dispenser/queueing setup.
+The purpose of simulation is to find an optimal station/pump/queueing setup.
 The metric is an avarage waiting time of a car.

-Future ideas: more stations, more dispensers, transactions, visualising, online game etc.
+Future ideas: more stations, more pumps, transactions, visualising, online game etc.

 Have fun!